 - The death penalty into a life sentence for an inmate on death row.

 - Consecutive sentences (or serving multiple sentences back-to-back) into concurrent sentences (or serving them all at the same time).

 Many times, there are stipulations if a commutation is granted, like probation.
 If someone violates the terms of his or her commutation, then punishment up to and including the full original sentence can result.

 Commutations require a tremendous amount of procedure and paperwork.
 Because of this, it is essential to consult a defense attorney with proven experience successfully navigating the commutation process.
 We will not stop fighting for your rights, by making sure that they are being upheld throughout the entire commutation process.
-If you are looking for an aggressive, experienced attorney to help you navigate your way through the commutation of sentence process in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are looking for an aggressive, experienced attorney to help you navigate your way through the commutation of sentence process in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.